wiheto/expyriment_psychology_experiments/README.md

 Navigate to specific experiment directory (e.g. visualsearch).

 Step 4:
-To run, in terminal (OSX/Linux) type: `python visualsearch.py`
+To run, in terminal (OSX/Linux) type: `python visualsearch.py` - or whatever the experiment is called (e.g. attentionalblink)

 (For windows and graphically in OSX/Linux run visualsearch.py as program (I think))

 ### I want to edit these experiments, what do I do?
 Open up visualsearch.py or attentionalblink.py and edit the files there.
 I will comment these with time and add more structure.
+More experiments may be added.
 If something is confusing, let me know via the issues here.